-Series: Library of Religious Biography (LRB)Life story of the prolific Christian author of
+Series: Library of Religious Biography (LRB)The life story of Harriet Beecher Stowe — woman of faith, fascinating Civil War figure, author of

 Uncle Tom's Cabin